python-hyper/hyper/docs/source/index.rst

     print(resp.read())

 Simple. ``hyper`` is written in 100% pure Python, which means no C extensions.
-For recent versions of Python (3.4 and onward) it's entirely self-contained with no external dependencies.
+For recent versions of Python (3.4 and onward, and 2.7.9 and onward) it's entirely self-contained with no external dependencies.

-``hyper`` supports Python 3.4.
+``hyper`` supports Python 3.4 and Python 2.7.9.

 Caveat Emptor!
 --------------